juacas/quizaccess_delayed/README.md

 ## Solution

-The “Activate Delayed Attempt” plugin makes the “Attempt quiz now” button auto-appear at quiz open timing, without requiring to refresh the page.
+The “Activate Delayed Attempt” plugin makes the “Attempt quiz now” button auto-enable at quiz open timing plus a randomized delay, without requiring to refresh the page.
 This is done by a client side countdown timer (javascript) which is initiated when the page is rendered in the browser.
 The plugin is implemented as an access-rules plugin overriding the default page renderer.
-The page, by default, displays the time remaining (in minutes) to start the quiz, and counts down to the last minute.
+The page, displays the time remaining to start the quiz using an animated countdown.
+A pseudo-random delay is assigned to each student depending on the number of students and a fixed rate of starts.

 ## Releases